freeradical13/freeradical13.github.io/index.md

 The [heart][] is an organ that pumps blood through the circulatory system.
 The combination of the heart and blood vessels is called the [Cardiovascular System][].

 Hearts contain two or more chambers.
-Chambers that receive blood in as part are called [atria][] and chambers that pump blood out are called [ventricles][].
+Chambers that receive blood in are called [atria][] and chambers that pump blood out are called [ventricles][].
 [Systemic Circulation][] carries oxygenated blood from the heart to the body.
 [Pulmonary Circulation][] carries deoxygenated blood from the heart to the lungs.
 The major steps of heart function are:

 * Contraction of the right ventricle pumps blood to the lungs via [Pulmonary Arteries][] where blood loads O<sub>2</sub> and unloads CO<sub>2</sub>.
 * Oxygenated blood returns from the lungs via the [Pulmonary Veins][] into the left atrium and then the left ventricle and then out through the artery called the [aorta][].